shotamomma/labwiki/content/index.md

 title: GAP lab wiki
 ---

-This is a Wiki page for the Grammar And Processing (GAP) lab (PI: Shota Momma)
+This is a Wiki page for the Grammar And Processing (GAP) lab at UMass/MIT (PI: Shota Momma).